-In fifth grade, science meets five times a week.
-The interdisciplinary experience is enhanced because boys connect science to other themes in English and social studies.
-Areas of study are space and flight, planet research, weather, light and the eye, robotics, the reproductive system, ecology and biomes.
-Activities include simulated space shuttle missions, straw rocket engineering project, shuttle glider builder, sheep eye dissection, and the stream study.LANGUAGES
+Fifth graders study are space and flight, planet research, weather, light and the eye, robotics, the reproductive system, ecology and biomes.
+Activities include simulated space missions, the straw rocket engineering project, the shuttle glider builder, the sheep eye dissection, and the stream study.LANGUAGES